RESEARCH STARTER

 During the early development of human fetuses, the tongue begins to form at just four weeks of gestation.
 In the average adult, the tongue is typically 3.3 inches (8.3 centimeters) long for men and 3.1 inches (7.8 centimeters) long for women.
 The visible part of the tongue is only one small part of the larger organ, however.
 The root of the tongue is anchored to the floor of the mouth.
 The freely moving portion of the tongue near the tip is connected on its underside to the floor of the mouth by a tissue called the lingual frenulum.
 From the tip, the tongue extends backward into the throat, where it is held in place by a series of special muscles that connect the tongue to the hyoid bone and the voice box.
 Muscles also connect the tongue with the base of the skull.
 Together, these and other muscles allow the tongue to extend and contract, advance and retract, raise up and down, move left and right, bend backward, fold into various shapes, and otherwise move between different positions.
 This level of mobility makes the tongue one of the body's most flexible and adaptable organs.

 Much of the surface of the tongue is covered with small bumps called papillae.
 There are two main types of papillae: mechanical papillae and taste papillae.
 The mechanical papillae contribute to the sense of touch and help a person feel the texture of the food he or she consumes.
 The taste papillae, which are found mainly on the flat upper surface of the tongue, come in direct contact with particles that enter the mouth and allow the tongue to sense the taste of the foods and drinks that a person consumes.
 The taste papillae, or taste buds, can sense four basic tastes: sweet, sour, bitter, and salty.
 A fifth taste known as umami can also be derived from foods that contain a substance called glutamate, which is found in the flavor enhancer monosodium glutamate (MSG).
+The hunt for the sixth taste has been ongoing.
 In 2017, scientists in Binghamton, New York, also hypothesized the possible presence of a sixth type of taste receptor that is specifically triggered by water.
+In 2023, scientists at University of Southern California’s Dornsife College found that the tongue responds to ammonium chloride through Otopetrin 1 (OTOP1), a proton channel that detects sour tastes.
+The response to ammonium, a potentially toxic substance, is thought to exist to help organisms identify and avoid harmful substances.

 Overview